UAT Celebrates 39 Years of Innovative Higher Education

 Before UAT was University of Advancing Technology

-UAT was founded in 1983 by Dominic Pistillo and his wife, Ann.
+UAT was founded in 1983 by Dr. Dominic and Ann Pistillo.
 It wasn't an official university at the time, however, it began as The CAD Institute.
 CAD, which stands for Computer-Aided Design, is the use of computers to aid in the development of working and practical designs.
 Dominic recognized the gap of technology talent within the industry and developed an institution to fill it.
 The CAD Institute was designed to teach working professionals how to not only use the current CAD and engineering technology that was available to them at the time, but also how to create, innovate and adapt along with technology.

 It took only four years for the CAD Institute to become accredited by the Accrediting Council for Continuing Education and Training (ACECT).
 In 1996, the CAD Institute became an official university.
 During that time, the CAD Institute expanded their focus to accommodate changing and advancing technologies.
 Because of this shift, the institution was renamed University of Advancing Computer Technology; a name meant to encompass the university's devotion to ever-changing and advancing technology.

 The final name change the university made was in 2002 when it became University of Advancing Technology.
 This name change reflected how computers and technology evolved to a point where having “computer” in the name became limiting as technology advanced into a broader scope.

 "As The Technology Shifted, UAT Moved With It"

 UAT Provost, Dr. Dave Bolman has been with the University for 30 years and has been an integral part of the university's curriculum development and evolution.
 He proudly represents one of the most unique 100% STEM Universities in the nation, saying that, "As the technology shifted, we moved with it."

 UAT Provost, Dr. Dave Bolman presenting to new students at The Fall 2022 Provost Challenge.